S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2022-10-06-SystemFunction032_Shellcode.md

 ---
 **09.11.2022: Update**

-[snovvcrash](https://twitter.com/snovvcrash) published a simple Python Script after this blog which simplifies the encryption with a [Python Script](https://gist.github.com/snovvcrash/3533d950be2d96cf52131e8393794d99):
+[snovvcrash](https://twitter.com/snovvcrash) also published a simple Python Script after this blog which simplifies the encryption with a [Python Script](https://gist.github.com/snovvcrash/3533d950be2d96cf52131e8393794d99):
 ```python
 #!/usr/bin/env python3